gabicfa/address-book/README.md

 - C++14 compatible compiler
 - CMake (version 3.0 or above)
-- GTest (optional, for running tests)
+- GTest (optional for running tests)

 ## Design Choices

 The Address Book is designed with simplicity and efficiency in mind.
-It uses the STL containers (`std::multiset`) to hold the contact information in alphabetical order, which provides efficient storage and retrieval operations.
+It uses the STL containers (`std::multiset`) to hold the contact information alphabetically, providing efficient storage and retrieval operations.

 Each `Contact` is an object that has a first name, last name, and an optional phone number.

-Two separate multisets, `m_contactsByFirstName` and `m_contactsByLastName`, are used to store contacts, allowing for efficient searching by first or last name.
+Two separate multisets, `m_contactsByFirstName` and `m_contactsByLastName`, are used to store contacts, allowing for efficient first or last name searching.

 ### Nested Comparators

 To support alphabetical sorting, the `Contact` class includes two nested structs, `CompareContactsLastNames` and `CompareContactsFirstNames`, that provide a custom comparison for sorting the contacts in the multisets.

 These comparators are specifically designed to be flexible.
-If two contacts have the same first name, their ordering is decided by their last name, and vice versa.
+If two contacts have the same first name, their last name decides their ordering, and vice versa.
 This allows for more precise alphabetical sorting.

 ## API Documentation